Hurricane Helene Updates: Learn More

 Spring Hill

 Sandwiched between Columbia and Thompson’s Station — and straddling the Williamson and Maury county lines — Spring Hill is not only one of Tennessee’s fastest-growing towns, but one of the fastest-growing cities in the country.
-Early’s Honey Stand has been in operation nearly a century and is worth a stop to stock up on country ham, sausage links, honey, syrup, sorghum and more.
-For lunch, grab a booth at Grecian Family Restaurant, a Mediterranean restaurant in the heart of Spring Hill, and try the chicken souvlaki.
-Looking for a midday pick up stop by the locals favorite coffee shop Fainting Goat Café.
+An interpretative walking trail southeast of Spring Hill on Kedron Road and Reserve Blvd helps visitors understand one of the most controversial events of the Civil War.
+For lunch, grab a booth at Viking Pizza or visit Grecian Family Restaurant, a Mediterranean restaurant in the heart of Spring Hill, and try the chicken souvlaki.
+Looking for a midday pick up, stop by the locals favorite coffee shop Fainting Goat Café.

 The city is perhaps best known for the Battle of Spring Hill and its significance in the Civil War.
 The historic Greek Revival-style Rippa Villa home serves as a relic to this past.
 On Nov.
 29, 1864, the day prior to the Battle of Franklin — one of the bloodiest battles of the Civil War — the Battle of Spring Hill unfolded across the sprawling farm.
 The 1855 home is open daily for tours, and for even more context on the area’s Civil War history, you can also tour the Carter House and Carnton in Franklin, all three sites of which are on the Tennessee Campaign Ticket.